 Ever wonder how people get the job they have?
 They will personally tell you about their career path on this site.
 Watch fun, informational interviews made by students like you.

 Internships are a great way to explore working in a certain field.
-See what is available by logging in to the internship & job board.
 Many internship opportunities are available directly through the major academic departments and through checking with the Career & Counseling Center.

 Check the wide variety of internship and entry-level jobs as well as many resources on finding and making the most of internships.